peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 by requiring type annotations, similarly to Alms.
 The results we present nevertheless garantee that full type inference is supported in the absence of existentials.

+> the paper would strongly benefit from more examples that explain why the type inference algorithm works the way it does.

+One such example is available for constraint solving in the Appendix B.1, but we agree that it should be extended, and part of the main body.